XavierTalpe/android-lock-my-screen/readme.md

 Changelog
 ---------
+May 21, 2013 - Added some subtle instructions for uninstalling the application.
 Mar 23, 2013 - Prevent app from showing in "Recent Apps" list since this app has a non-conventional lifecycle.
 Nov 15, 2012 - Added support for Android 4.2.
 Nov 02, 2012 - Added support for Android 2.2 devices and up.